Feng96/personal_website/content/page/CV/index.md

 # Research & Intern

+- **Intern at Oak Ridge National Laboratory (ORNL)**
+  _May 2025 – Aug 2025_
+  At the Geographic Information Science and Technology Group (GIST), Oak Ridge National Laboratory
+  > - Integrated and standardized multiple building footprint datasets into the AutoBEM (Automatic Building Energy Modeling) input format.
+Analyzed how variations in building footprints affect energy simulation results at both the city and individual building levels.
+Found that electricity consumption correlates strongly with footprint area, while natural gas consumption is more sensitive to footprint complexity and building type.
+  > - Conducted statistical analysis and visualization of energy simulation outputs, producing insights on the downstream impacts of remote sensing–derived building data.
+This work contributes directly to my PhD dissertation and will result in a manuscript prepared for journal submission.
+  > - Collaborated with interdisciplinary researchers and project group members, enhancing skills in geospatial analysis, high-performance computing, and applied energy modeling.

 - **Intern at Key Laboratory of Regional Sustainable Development**
   _Jan 2021 - Dec 2022_
   At the Institute of Geoscience and Natural Resource Research, Chinese Academy of Sciences